Table of contents

 LocalBitcoins is a well-known peer-to-peer marketplace for Bitcoin trading.
-Today we will review the features which the exchange offers and if it’s suitable for your trading needs.
+In this LocalBitcoins review, we expose the features that this exchange offers and whether it’s suitable for your trading needs.
+The review also delves into LocalBitcoins fees.

 LocalBitcoins Review: Exchange Overview

-Recently, the company launched a sister-site called LocalEthereum, which supports Ethereum P2P exchanges.
+After some time, the company launched a sister-site called LocalEthereum, which recently became LocalCryptos.
+This platform supports Ethereum and other crypto, P2P exchanges, including Bitcoin (BTC), Litecoin (LTC), and Dash (DASH).
 What’s interesting about this company is the fact that it has not received financial backing from venture capitalists.

 The platform facilitates in-person meetings or direct negotiations for buyers and sellers, which are able to use over 40 payment methods.
-This aspect will be discussed later in our LocalBitcoins review.
+We’ll discuss this aspect later in this LocalBitcoins review.
+Another amazing feature of this platform is LocalBitcoins fees, which we’ll cover later as well.

 Supported Currencies and Available Countries

-The website allows traders to use a wide variety of fiat currencies, including USD, EUR, GBP, AUD, CAD, CNY, and 120 other currencies.
+This online crypto marketplace allows traders to use a wide variety of fiat currencies.
+Common crypto/fiat pairs include BTC/USD, BTC/EUR, BTC/GBP, BTC/AUD, BTC/CAD, BTC/CNY, BTC/INR, and 120 other currencies.

-The platform is available in 248 countries and 7789 cities all over the world.
-The countries that cannot be accessed because of regulatory problems and international financial restrictions include the US, China, Indonesia, Syria, Iran, and, North Korea.
+The platform is available in 249 countries and 12747 cities all over the world.
+The countries that cannot be accessed because of regulatory problems and international financial restrictions include the US, China, Indonesia, Syria, Iran, and North Korea.

 The LocalBitcoins interface can be used on all major web browsers, as well as PC and tablet operating systems, such as Windows and Mac.
 Their mobile app is only available for Android users.